 - In the case of a disability or chronic illness: subsidy for additional costs which result from the disability or chronic illness and are not covered by other funding providers: Further information

-To enable grant holders to improve their language skills in preparation for their stay in Germany, DAAD offers the following services:
+To enable you to improve your language skills in preparation for your stay in Germany, DAAD offers the following services:

 - Payment of course fees for an online language course after receipt of the Scholarship Award Letter

 - if necessary: Language course (2, 4 or 6 months) before the start of the research stay in Germany; the DAAD decides whether to fund the grant holder's participation and for how long depending on language skills and project.
 If a language course scholarship is granted and the working language at the host institute is German, participation is compulsory.
 Due to the pandemic, German courses may take place online.

 - Allowance for a personally chosen German language course during the grant period

 - Reimbursement of the fee for a TestDaF or DSH test, which you can take either in your home country after you have received your Scholarship Award Letter or in Germany during your funding period.

 An independent selection committee consisting of specialist scientists reviews applications.

 The selection criteria are: